During this transition in my home and my everyday life, simplicity is the new definition of luxury.

 Our house — where we’d spent the last two summers and many weeks in between – has been comfortably furnished for part-time life.
 Allison has been after me to do a tour but I wasn’t ready.
 I didn’t have enough accessories.
-I felt the modern art I’d collected since my twenties wasn’t a good mix with my Swedish furniture, and I was stuck with some leftover furniture that I wanted to switch.
+I felt the modern art I’d collected since my twenties wasn’t a good mix with my Swedish furniture, especially in the living room and I was stuck with some leftover furniture that I wanted to switch.
 I was never there long enough to accomplish everything.

 Now, my garage is filled with 80 plus boxes which I am unpacking scandalously slowly.
 It needs to be clear when the new car – the first one I’ve ever bought — arrives next month.
 So, this is a major moment for me and the first time since 1983 everything is in one place.
 It’s time to let go of everything I’ve been hanging onto since then, too, and there’s plenty.
 One great lesson from staging the apartment for sale was that having fewer things required less of my time for upkeep.
 Simplicity is my new definition of luxury.